engineyard/ey-docs/pages/monitoring-pingdom.md

 Pingdom is a great external tool for monitoring your application uptime.
 Pingdom can send you phone and email alerts if your site goes down.
 Pingdom also provides uptime and response time reports.

-This page describes how to setup Pingdom to monitor your AppCloud application.
+This page describes how to setup Pingdom to monitor your Cloud application.
 <!--This page also describes how to use FitterHappier to create a unique URI for your application specifically to be monitored by Pingdom.-->

 ## What pages should I monitor with Pingdom?